Altanshash/physics-full-repo/docs/en/problem_set_10_relativity_spacetime_models_solution/task_01.md

 66.7\%
 $$

-This problem demonstrates how time slows down for objects moving at relativistic speeds, and how relativistic effects become extremely large as velocity approaches the speed of light.
+This demonstrates that time slows down for objects moving at relativistic speeds, and the effect becomes extremely large as velocity approaches the speed of light.